-The Division of Credit Unions currently regulates 108 credit unions with assets exceeding $12.8 billion.
-As of September, 2016, Missouri ranked sixth in the nation in the number of state-chartered credit unions.
-There are approximately 1.3 million members of Missouri credit unions.
+The Division of Credit Unions currently regulates 100 credit unions with assets exceeding $14.0 billion.
+As of June 30, 2018 Missouri ranked seventh in the nation in the number of state-chartered credit unions.
+There are approximately 1.49 million members of Missouri credit unions.

 Credit Union Commission

 The Credit Union Commission was created in 1998 to approve or disapprove regulations proposed by the director of credit unions, hear and determine appeals from an order or decision by the director relating to chartering, relocation, branching or membership and consult with the director on matters pertaining to organization, operation and supervision.
 This bipartisan commission is composed of seven members: one must be a lawyer; four must be credit union representatives; and two who are not involved in the administration of a financial institution.

 The Mission of the Division of Credit Unions

 Our vision is to foster an environment which ensures the availability of high quality financial products and services while preserving the integrity and safety of the credit union industry.

 The Division of Credit Unions' mission is to effectively and efficiently supervise Missouri state chartered credit unions, to ensure compliance with applicable laws and safe and sound operations while remaining responsive to the changes in the economic, technological and political climates which may impact credit unions.